Characterizing the Training Dynamics of Private Fine-tuning with Langevin diffusion: Continuous modeling of differentially private fine-tuning

-Differential privacy (DP) is a widely-used method to evaluate privacy leakage in a database accessed through queries \cite{10.1561/0400000042}.
-In the context of machine learning, it ensures that an adversary cannot confidently ascertain whether a specific training sample (or set of training samples) was in the training dataset.
+\paragraph{DP-SGD Dynamics.} Differential privacy (DP) is a widely used framework for evaluating privacy leakage in a dataset accessed through queries \citep{dwork2014dp}.
+In machine learning, DP ensures that an adversary cannot confidently determine whether specific training samples are part of the dataset. \textbf{D}ifferentially \textbf{P}rivate \textbf{S}tochastic \textbf{G}radient \textbf{D}escent (DP-SGD), introduced by \citet{abadi2016dpsgd}, is the standard algorithm for training deep neural networks while maintaining privacy.